HanZawNyein/django4-blogapplication/README.md

     - Dumping the existing data
     - Switching the database in the project
 - Simple search lookups
-    - Building a search view
+    - Building a search view (SearchVector)
-- SearchVector
+- Stemming and ranking results